good

 What Is Asana?

-To reduce the amount of "work for the sake of work, " they developed a tool that helps teams stay on top of upcoming tasks and focus on the most important.
+To reduce this “work about work”, they developed a tool that helps teams stay on top of upcoming tasks and focus on what's important.
 Asana was launched in 2012 and is now used by more than 100,000 businesses and millions of teams.

-But does Asana make it easier for teams to work together?
-Or is it just another tool that workers have to learn for their managers's sake?
-To find out, we put the platform through an intensive review.
+But does Asana actually make it easier for teams to work together — or is it just another tool that workers have to learn for their manager's sake?
+Read on to find out.

 Asana Review